sjsu-library/unionist/_items/unionist--text-0328.md

 source: "<em>The Unionist</em> 1834-04-10"
 subject: National News; Miscellaneous Filler
 type: Text
-category: Unionist full issue 1834-04-10
+category: Unionist content
 articleType:
 volume: '1'
 issue: '36'
 transcription: "<p>Milledgeville (Geo.)
-March 26.</p><p>  We regret to state, on the authority of private letters from Montgomery, <br>  Alabama that John R. Wiggins, Esq. late of this place, was shot dead in that <br>  town, a few days since, within two hours after his arrival there—the <br>  circumstances not known.
-Mr. Wiggins was a young man of much promise and <br>  connexions numerous and respectable. <br></p>"
+March 26.</p><p>  We regret to state, on the authority of private letters from Montgomery,<br>  Alabama that John R. Wiggins, Esq. late of this place, was shot dead in that<br>  town, a few days since, within two hours after his arrival there—the<br>  circumstances not known.
+Mr. Wiggins was a young man of much promise and<br>  connexions numerous and respectable.<br></p>"
 scholarlyNotes:
 commentary: The murder, and a sad gravestone inscription attesting to it, are described at this Find-a-Grave site - https://www.findagrave.com/memorial/64924542/john-richard-wiggins